Last updated 06/09/21

-The primary context of each of the provisions within the HSW is that each duty is qualified by the text “so far as is reasonably practicable”.
-We will explain this in more detail later on.
-In addition, the Act provides the framework for the government to issue health and safety related regulations, guidance to employers, and Approved Codes of Practice.
+The Act provides the framework that allows the government to issue health and safety-related regulations, guidance to employers, and Approved Codes of Practice.
 These all set out in more detail the specific responsibilities pertaining to employers in different areas concerning health and safety, for example, working with hazardous chemicals, or working with display screens.

-The Act also established the Health and Safety Executive (HSE).
-It goes on to provide powers for the HSE enabling them to enforce the terms of the Act, and penalties which can be given should employers not meet their responsibilities.
+The Health and Safety Executive (HSE) was also established under the HASAWA and goes on to provide powers for the HSE enabling them to enforce the terms of the Act.
+The HSE also enforces the penalties which can be given should employers not meet their responsibilities.

-The Primary Points of the Health and Safety at Work Act 1974
+What is the aim of the Health and Safety at Work Act?

 - The requirement for safe operation, including maintenance, of the workplace environment including plant, equipment, and systems.